NBvinay/Oauth-be/README.md

 # PasswordVault
-Django app for the project Password Vault
+Django app for the Google Oauth 2.0